 Bodybuilding or BJJ: Which is Better?
 (Solved & Explained)

-BJJ (Brazilian Jiu-Jitsu) and bodybuilding both are excellent fitness disciplines in their way.
+BJJ (Brazilian Jiu-Jitsu) and bodybuilding are both excellent fitness disciplines in their own way.
 Nonetheless, both have their own unique rules, applications, and scenarios.
-As a beginner just stepping into the world of fitness, you might be wondering which is better: bodybuilding, or some form of martial arts, say, BJJ?
+As a beginner just stepping into the world of fitness, you might wonder which is better: bodybuilding or some form of martial arts, say, BJJ?

 There is no one answer to this question, as bodybuilding and BJJ are intended for different purposes.
-Generally speaking, if you want to be a professional or amateur fighter, BJJ is the better option for you.
+Generally speaking, BJJ is your better option if you want to be a professional or amateur fighter.
 Otherwise, If physical aesthetics are your priority, you might want to go for bodybuilding.

 Read more below to know more about the differences between bodybuilding and BJJ.
 Indeed, you will discover various scenarios in which bodybuilding and BJJ play out differently to help you determine which of these two fitness disciplines is best for your goals.